Need to talk? Call 1800 882 436.

 How is an intrauterine infection treated?

-After your baby is born, you may need to continue antibiotics for up to 24 hours.
+After your baby is born, you may need to continue antibiotic treatment for up to 24 hours.
 Your baby will be closely monitored in hospital and might need antibiotics too.

 Can I prevent getting an intrauterine infection?

-If your waters break early, taking antibiotics can prevent an intrauterine infection.
-Your doctor will prescribe you antibiotics for 7 to 10 days.
+If your waters break early, ttaking antibiotics can help prevent an intrauterine infection.
+Your doctor may prescribe you antibiotics for 7 to 10 days.

-If your waters break at full term before you go into labour, having an induction of labour can prevent an intrauterine infection.
-Antibiotics may prevent an infection, especially if you have group B streptococcus in your vagina or if you wait to go into labour naturally.
+If your waters break at full term before you go into labour, induction of labour can help prevent an intrauterine infection.
+Antibiotics may also help prevent infection, especially if you have group B streptococcus in your vagina.

 If your waters have broken, it’s also important to: